Top 14 Vital Security Awareness Training Topics for 2024

 • Physical Security Policies

-Access ControlPhysical access control to data centers, server rooms, and other important infrastructure is a critical component of physical security.
+Access ControlPhysical access control to data centers, server rooms, and other important Physical access control to data centers, server rooms, and other important infrastructure is a critical component of physical security.

 This can be accomplished with tools such as card readers, biometric scanners, closed doors, and security guards.
 These regions should only be accessible to authorized persons.

-Social EngineeringEmployees should be taught on the dangers of social engineering, which involves duping people into providing unauthorized access to facilities or sensitive information.
+Social EngineeringHelp employees to know about the dangers of social engineering, which involves duping people into providing unauthorized access to facilities or sensitive information

-Secure DisposalProper hardware and media disposal is a vital part of physical security.
+Secure DisposalProper hardware and media disposal is a vital part of security.

 To prevent data leaking, equipment and media containing sensitive data should be safely erased or physically destroyed.